maxsinner5/example-lesson_RAPS/README.md

 # This is the repository for testing the RAPS

-# I have invited my collaborator Sven (@realCuartares) to the project
+# I have invited my collaborator Sven (@realCuartares) to the project.

+# Lets develop an application!